openlibhums/janeway/docs/source/configuration.rst

 Error Logging with Sentry
 -------------------------

 As of version 1.5 we have removed core the Raven core requirement, this is because Sentry no longer uses Raven.
-We have made the decision not to include the Sentry SDK as a core requirement so the process for adding Sentry logging back is detailed blow.
+We have made the decision not to include the Sentry SDK as a core requirement so the process for adding Sentry logging back is detailed below.

 First you will need to install the Sentry SDK: